Kiele Sanchez

-Kiele Michelle Sanchez (/ˈkiːli/ KEE-lee; born October 13, 1977) is an American actress who starred in the A&E Network drama The Glades.
+Kiele Sanchez (/ˈkiːli/ KEE-lee; born October 13, 1977) is an American actress who starred in the A&E Network drama The Glades.
 Previously, she had starred as Anne Sorelli in The WB comedy-drama Related and as Nikki Fernandez on the main cast in the third season of the ABC television drama series Lost.
 She also starred in the DirecTV drama series Kingdom on the Audience Network.

 Early life and education

 Sanchez was born in Chicago.
 Her father, Oscar Sanchez, is a racetrack jockey agent.
-She is one of four children, and is of Puerto Rican and French descent.
+She is one of four children, and is of Puerto Rican descent.
 Sanchez began her acting career at Glenbard North High School in Carol Stream, Illinois, when she performed in a school production of The Grapes of Wrath.
 Her performance helped her overcome her stage fright, with which she struggled at the time.

 Career

 In 2000, Sanchez auditioned for MTV's Wanna Be a VJ contest in New York.
 She was selected as one of the five finalists, but did not win the competition.
 However, an agent who had seen her on MTV expressed interest in representing her.

-After her agent recommended a move to Los Angeles, Sanchez auditioned and landed roles in the short-lived drama series That Was Then and the sitcom Married to the Kellys.
+After her agent recommended a move to Los Angeles, Sanchez auditioned and landed roles in the short-lived drama series That Was Then, and the sitcom Married to the Kellys.
 In 2003, Sanchez appeared in the film Stuck on You.
-She joined the cast of the hit ABC show Lost for the series' third season, as Nikki Fernandez, but due to fan responses to her character, she was killed off six episodes after her first appearance.
-She had a recurring role on the ABC show Samantha Who?.
-She played a leading role in the 2008 film Insanitarium alongside Jesse Metcalfe and co-starred in the 2009 thriller A Perfect Getaway as Gina, Nick's (Timothy Olyphant) girlfriend.
-Sanchez's character was famously seen nude swimming near a waterfall in her first scene.
+She joined the cast of the hit ABC show Lost, for the series' third season, as Nikki Fernandez, but due to fan responses to her character, she was killed off six episodes after her first appearance.
+She had a recurring role on the ABC show Samantha Who?, and played a leading role in the 2008 film Insanitarium, alongside Jesse Metcalfe.
+She co-starred as Gina in the 2009 thriller A Perfect Getaway.

 Sanchez starred in the 2010 film 30 Days of Night: Dark Days, taking over the role of Stella Oleson from Melissa George, who played her in the first film.
 Sanchez also starred in the DirecTV drama series Kingdom which premiered on the Audience Network in the fall of 2014.
-She also appears in The Glades which ran for four years.
+She also appeared in 49 episodes of The Glades, which ran for four years.

-In February 2020, she was cast as Lorna (the ex-wife of Mickey) in the CBS series The Lincoln Lawyer, which is based from the 2005 novel of the same name by Michael Connelly.
+In February 2020, she was cast as Lorna Crane, Mickey Haller's second ex-wife and office manager in the CBS series The Lincoln Lawyer, which is based on the 2005 novel of the same name by Michael Connelly.
+On February 2, 2021, it was announced that Becki Newton would replace Sanchez, after the series moved from CBS to Netflix.

 In November 2022, Sanchez joined her husband Zach Gilford in a recurring role as Sydney Voit, the wife of Gilford's character Elias Voit in Criminal Minds: Evolution.